Futupas/MuniSubjectsHighlight/readme.md

 > This is a beta-version, it may contain some bugs.
 If you fing one please let me know at futupas@gmail.com or via telegram

 ## What does it do
 It helps to see your progress in passing necessary subjects in MUNI.
-It will highlight your subjects and you will see very nicely what you should take to finish the study
+It will highlight your subjects and you will see very nicely what you should take to finish the study.
+Apart from that it will show credist for each marked subjects and credits for this

 ## How does it work
 It takes your marks and highlights subjects in your template.
+Also you will see how many credits have you gained for this subject and which ,ark did you have.
-Meaning:
+Colors meaning:
 * Green color - You passed this subject (at least once)
 * Red color - You failed this subject (and have no successfull trial)
-* Blue color - You have this subject, but it is not marked yet
+* Blue color - You have this subject, but it is not marked yet (usually, you have it in current semester and it is not marked)

 ## How to use it
 1. Find file named `main.js` in this repo